-- Butter.
-Use Irish if you can or anther European butter.
+Butter.
+Use Irish if you can or another European butter.

-- Buttermilk.
+Buttermilk.
 The recipe uses less buttermilk than traditional brown bread in order to allow for the Guinness to be added.
-The combo creates a delicious loaf.
+The combo creates a delicious loaf with great texture.

 Video Demo – How to Make Irish Brown Bread

-- Mix the wet ingredients.
-The important thing here is to make sure that the Guinness is at room temperature, and if possible the buttermilk too.
+- Preheat the oven and make sure that the Guinness is at room temperature, and if possible the buttermilk too.
 If the stout is too cold it will not mix well with the melted butter.

 - Mix the dry ingredients.
-In a larger, separate bowl combine the dry ingredients (be sure to break up the brown sugar nicely).
+In a separate large bowl combine the dry ingredients (be sure to break up the brown sugar nicely).
 Create a well in the middle of the mixture.

 - Combine and bake.
 Pour the wet ingredients into the well and gently stir everything together until a homogenous batter is formed.
-Transfer to greased loaf pan, smooth the top a bit and sprinkle with oats.
+Transfer to greased loaf pan (or lined with parchment paper), smooth the top a bit with a spatula and sprinkle with oats.
 Bake until a toothpick comes out clean.